conda/conda-docs/web/source/miniconda.rst

 Try images with miniconda for cloud services
 --------------------------------------------

-You can find more information about this topic `here <http://docs.continuum.io/anaconda/images.html>`_
+For more information about this topic, please read `this documentation <http://docs.continuum.io/anaconda/images.html>`_.

 .. |Linux| replace:: :fonticon:`icon-linux icon-4x`